rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 ---
-title: "A Survey of Hash Map Implementations in Popular Languages"
+title: "An Analysis of Hash Map Implementations in Popular Languages"
 date: 2017-12-30T17:39:23-05:00
 draft: false
+aliases:
+ - /posts/hash-map-survey/
 ---
 Few data-structures are more ubiquitous in real-world development than the hash table.
 Nearly every major programming features an implementation in its standard library or built into the runtime.
 Yet, there is no conclusive best strategy to implement one and the major programming languages diverge widely in their implementations!
 I did a survey of the
-Hash map implementations in Go, Python, Ruby, Java, and Scala to compare and contrast how they were implemented.
+Hash map implementations in Go, Python, Ruby, Java, C#, and Scala to compare and contrast how they were implemented.

 **Note: The rest of this post assumes a working knowledge of how hash tables work along with the most common schemes for implementing them.** If you need a refresher, [Wikipedia](https://en.wikipedia.org/wiki/Hash_table) provides a fairly readable explanation.
 Beyond the basics, the sections on [chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) and [open addressing](https://en.wikipedia.org/wiki/Hash_table#Open_addressing) should provide sufficient background.